 - Start a meatless Monday tradition.
 Meatless Mondays is an initiative set by the Johns Hopkins’ Bloomberg School of Public Health, and is becoming a global movement.
 The goal is to reduce your meat consumption by 15%.
 A couple of my absolute favorite meatless recipes are Spicy Sesame Cauliflower and Roasted Vegetable Toasts.

-- Try ancient grains instead of the standard brown rice.
+- Try ancient grains like quinoa, millet, barley, sorghum, spelt, or amaranth instead of the standard brown rice.
 Ancient grains offer a variety of tastes, textures, and nutrients, and some are even gluten-free.
-Add quinoa, millet, barley, sorghum, spelt, or amaranth to your grocery list this year.
-And don’t feel like you have to prepare grains as a standard boiled or steamed side dish.
-Get creative with recipes like Mexican Quinoa Bowl.
+And don’t feel like you have to prepare grains as a standard boiled or steamed side dish—get creative with a recipe like Mexican Quinoa Bowl.

 Sandy Wolner, Pampered Chef Food & Trend Innovator.
 Sandy is a registered dietitian nutritionist and loves coming up with creative and healthy recipes to bring families around the table.